-a.
-The Democratic Republic of the Congo shall permit and protect free communications by the Agency for official purposes between Agency inspectors in the Democratic Republic of the Congo and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
-The Agency shall have, in consultation with the Democratic Republic of the Congo, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunication, not in use in the Democratic Republic of the Congo.
-At the request of the Democratic Republic of the Congo or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements.

-b.
-Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which the Democratic Republic of the Congo regards as being of particular sensitivity.
+- a.
+Uruguay shall permit and protect free communications by the Agency for official purposes between Agency inspectors in Uruguay and Agency Headquarters and/or Regional Offices, including attended and unattended transmission of information generated by Agency containment and/or surveillance or measurement devices.
+The Agency shall have, in consultation with Uruguay, the right to make use of internationally established systems of direct communications, including satellite systems and other forms of telecommunication, not in use in Uruguay.
+At the request of Uruguay or the Agency, details of the implementation of this paragraph with respect to the attended or unattended transmission of information generated by Agency containment and/or surveillance or measurement devices shall be specified in the Subsidiary Arrangements. - b.
+Communication and transmission of information as provided for in paragraph a. above shall take due account of the need to protect proprietary or commercially sensitive information or design information which Uruguay regards as being of particular sensitivity.